Finola Hughes: Career

-From 1985 to 1992, she played Anna Devane on General Hospital.
-Hughes won a Daytime Emmy in 1991, for Outstanding Lead Actress on General Hospital.
-She was nominated for the same category in 1990 for Anna, in 2000 for All My Children as Alex, and, in 2002, as Anna.
-After establishing herself as a daytime television star, Hughes shot a feature film cameo as a soap opera actress who loses an award to Sally Field in the satirical film Soapdish (1991).
+From 1985 to 1992, Hughes played Anna Devane on General Hospital.
+She won a Daytime Emmy in 1991, for Outstanding Lead Actress on General Hospital.
+Hughes was nominated for the same category in 1990 for Anna, in 2000 for All My Children as Alex, and, in 2002, as Anna.
+After establishing herself as a daytime television star, she was cast in a feature film cameo as a soap opera actress who loses an award to Sally Field in the satirical film Soapdish (1991).
 Two years later, she played a leading role in the film Aspen Extreme (1993).

-It was announced in April 2006 that Hughes would be returning to GH.
-In May 2006, as part of the May Sweeps period, three GH veterans would return.
-Finola Hughes would be reunited with Tristan Rogers (Robert Scorpio) and Emma Samms (Holly Sutton).
-Following a rise in ratings from her sweeps return, Hughes returned to General Hospital for a limited run through August 2006.
-She returned the following year on 13 July 2007 and once again on 15 April 2008.
+Hughes also appeared on the sitcom Blossom in 1993 to 1995 and as the X-Men character Emma Frost in the television movie Generation X (1996).
+In 1997, she starred in Aaron Spelling's short-lived primetime soap opera Pacific Palisades.
+She was a frequent guest star on the television series Charmed, playing the mother of the Halliwell girls, Patricia "Patty" Halliwell.

+She provided the voice of Lara, Superman's biological mother, in Superman: The Animated Series.
+Another voice-over role she had was Miss Robertson on an episode of Fox's animated comedy series Life with Louie.

+Hughes briefly returned from November 13 to 22, 1995 as Anna's spirit to comfort the character's daughter Robin Scorpio (Kimberly McCullough), who is dealing with the loss of her boyfriend to AIDS-related illness and is herself HIV-positive.

+Hughes was cast as Alexandra Devane in 1999 on All My Children.
+At first, it was unknown what character she would portray.
+Alexandra debuted on July 23, 1999.
+Hughes left in the fall of 2000 for maternity leave and returned in February 2001.
+Alex left on July 9, 2001, to Budapest, Hungary.